khulnasoft-lab/design.khulnasoft.com/contents/components/token.md

 Interactive tokens include a [remove](http://gitlab-org.gitlab.io/gitlab-svgs/?q=~close) icon, positioned at the end of the token.
 When enabled, users can click the icon to remove the token from the set.

-It is also possible to display view-only tokens, that don't include a remove icon and cannot be removed from the set.
+It is also possible to display view-only tokens.
+View-only tokens don't include a remove icon and cannot be removed from the set.
+For example, you may use a view-only token when a user does not have permission to remove a token.

 ## Demo